 The historic Luna Park amusement area will host their annual fireworks display.
-The celebration starts at 6 p.m., and past events have included extended hours at the New York Aquarium and free rides of the Wonder Wheel.
+The celebration starts at 6 p.m., and past events have included extended hours at the New York Aquarium, a laser show, a circus sideshow, and free rides of the Wonder Wheel.
 Some restaurants have been open until 9 p.m.
 Frigid weather will close the rides.

 The Coney Island Polar Bear Club is the oldest winter swimming organization in the United States, take polar bear plunges on weekends in the winter.
 On New Year's Day, they do a special plunge accompanied by the hardy from across the U.S.

 For those looking for dancing, shows, and music there's plenty happening New Year's Eve in cool, hot, unique Brooklyn.

 From floor shows in a Brighton Beach nightclub to hanging out at the bars and restaurants in Bushwick, there will be a venue that's your style.
 Or spend the evening in Greenpoint at the Brooklyn Bazaar and many other cool venues.

 Some venues will have special New Year's Eve festivities.